HarryBeadle/speedcrunch/README.md

 environment variable to the prefix directory of the Qt installation when running CMake.

 You can customize the build using the following variables.
-These are specified when running CMake in the form `cmake ../src -Dvariable=value`.
+These are specified when running CMake, in the form `cmake ../src -Dvariable=value`.

 - **PORTABLE_SPEEDCRUNCH**: Set this to `on` to have the application settings stored in the same location as the executable, e.g. for running from a USB drive without